mossgreen/mossgreen.github.io/_posts/2018-12-02-Spring-Certification-Spring-REST.md

 - OPTIONS
 - TRACE

+Not Safe:
+- Two identical POST requests will result in two identical resources being created or errors at application level.
+- PUT modifies the state on the server
+- DELETE

 ## What are idempotent operations?
 Why is idempotency important?
 **Idempotent** meansyou can **repeat** these operations over and over again, but the end result should be the **same**.